-- 5.3.1 The REB shall review research at periods appropriate to the degree of risk and at least annually; - 5.3.2 The REB may require review more often than annually when there is a high degree of risk to participants relative to the population; - 5.3.3 The REB may consider reviewing the research more often than annually as required by the continuing review procedure.
+- 5.3.1 The REB shall review research at periods appropriate to the degree of risk and at least annually: - 5.3.2 The REB may require review more often than annually when there is a high degree of risk to participants relative to the population; - 5.3.3 The REB may consider reviewing the research more often than annually as required by the continuing review procedure.

 SOP Code Effective Date Summary of Changes

 SOP403.001 15-Sept-2014 Original version

 SOP403.002 08-Mar-2016 No revisions needed

 SOP403.003 08-Oct-2019 5.1.1: deletion of 'The application has been signed by the Researcher and, if applicable, by a designated Organizational Official, indicating'; 5.1.10: addition ofwho may be vulnerable 'in the context of research'; 5.1.19: First sentence changed to 'If applicable, evidence that the research has been or will be registered via an internationally recognized clinical trial registry; deletion of 'and a registration number has been/will be submitted to the REB.
 If the research is not yet registered, the researcher shall provide the REB with the registration number upon registration.'; 5.2.2: replaced the word Aboriginal with Indigenous

+SOP403.004 15-May-2023 No revisions needed

 Title Ongoing REB Review Activities

-SOP Code 404.003
+SOP Code 404.004

-Effective Date 08-Oct-2019
+Effective Date 15-May-2023